nhsengland/it-standards/application-development/common-dev/security.md

 All systems and services developed by and for NHS England and NHS Improvement will require a written and approved _System Level Security Policy_ (SLSP).

-Any application that handles information classified at OFFICIAL-SENSITIVE or above (including commercially sensitive or personally identifiable information) is required to register with the NHSEI Information Asset Management System (IAMS).
+Any application that handles information classified at OFFICIAL-SENSITIVE or above (including commercially sensitive or personally identifiable information) is required to register with the NHS England Information Asset Management System (IAMS).
 Please contact your Information Governance representative for further information.

 Please also read the other development standards which have more specific information regarding security standards.